Elevating Student Outcomes

 • Core Concepts (dimensions of health, environmental health, illnesses and healthy behaviors)

-• Accessing Information (family and friend influences, disease prevention, reproductive health, medical resources, school and community health)
+• Accessing Information (family and friend influences, disease prevention, medical resources, school and community health)

 • Internal and External Influences (available resources, seeking help, technology, products and services)